 Moving to a city for the first time can be a challenge, particularly when it’s a capital city.
 London is the 27th largest city in the world, with a population of about 8,674,000.
 It is comprised of 32 boroughs and the City of London, which is a central area of about 2 square miles.

 The whole of Greater London covers about 607 square miles.
 Contemporary London is home to over 270 different nationalities and over 300 different languages.
-Rich in cultural diversity, London is one of the most exciting cities in the world, but moving there for the first time needs a little forethought, so here are a few tips to help you on your way.
+Rich in cultural diversity, London is one of the most exciting cities in the world, but moving to London for the first time needs a little forethought, so here are a few tips to help you on your way.

 Can you afford it?